mlmargotto/DecSecOpsTools/docs/_posts/2011-03-01-alligator-fighting.md

 Several years ago, I saw a sign that read:

-> <em>"It is hard to drain the swamp when you are so busy fighting alligators!”</em>
+> _"It is hard to drain the swamp when you are so busy fighting alligators!”_

 This quote has resonated with many of the people that I have consulted with over the years.
 They confide that they are so busy just trying to keep up, that